JustineKay/BMLPVideoArchiver/README.md

 # BMLPVideoArchiver

 ###Description
 BMLP Video Archiver is an iOS app that allows you to easily record video and immediately save the footage to your personal Google Drive account.
-You have the option to delete or save to your device as well.
+Your recordings will also be saved to your device.

 This project is currently in the early stages of development.